Demystifying Credit Card Terms: A Comprehensive Guide

 • Cash Advance Fee: A fee charged when you use your plastic to withdraw cash.
 This is often a percentage of the amount withdrawn.

-• Foreign Transaction Fee: A fee charged for transactions made outside of the United States or in a foreign currency.
+• Foreign Transaction Fee: A fee for transactions made outside the United States or in a foreign currency.
 (See No FX Fee Offers)

 • Late Payment Fee: A fee charged if your payment is received after the due date.

-• Returned Payment Fee: A fee charged if your payment to the card issuer is returned for reasons such as insufficient funds in your account.
+• Returned Payment Fee: This fee is charged if your payment to the card issuer is returned due to insufficient funds in your account.

 3. Credit Card Payment